Coast to coast by ferry in Naples and Amalfi

 Coast-hopping itinerary #2: Amalfi - Minori - Maiori - Cetara - Vietri sul Mare

 The second ferry adventure starts from Amalfi and continues to more off-the-beaten-path villages on the Amalfi Coast.
-Thanks to regular ferry connections you will move easily between the coastal villages by sea, saving time by avoiding driving.
+Thanks to the regular ferry connections of Travelmar and Grassi Junior, you can travel easily between the coastal villages by sea, saving time by avoiding driving.
 Let's go to Minori then!

 In just 10 minutes by ferry you can reach the village of Minori from Amalfi and explore it easily in 1 day.
 As you approach Minori by ferry, get your camera ready.
 Its beautiful coastline is a favorite among travel photographers!